-Thus, the record evidence demonstrates that a variety of sources prominently display the phrase GOD BLESS THE USA on a range of household items such as mugs, trays, cutting boards, pillows, ornaments, posters, flags, and the like.
+Thus, the record evidence demonstrates that a variety of sources prominently display the phrase PROUD TO BE AN AMERICAN on a range of household items items like Applicant's centerpieces, pillows, and wall hangings.
 This common use by third parties renders it less likely that the public would perceive the phrase as identifying a single commercial source.
 In re Wal-Mart, 129 USPQ2d at 1156.
 In that sense, this case is reminiscent of D.C.
-One Wholesaler v.
-Chien, where the phrase "I \bullet DC" was commonly available on a range of goods, from apparel and aprons to commuter cups and keychains.
-120 USPQ2d at 1713-14.
-There, the Board
+One Wholesaler, Inc. v.
+Chien, where the phrase